The Voyage of The Aegre: Notes on Chapter 20- High and Dry on Pago Pago

 The Aegre moored in Apia, Upolu, Western Samoa 1975

-The Aegre moored in Apia in front of Fisheries Division Upolu Western Samoa 1976
+The Aegre moored in Apia in front of Fisheries Division, Upolu, Western Samoa, 1976

 Unfortunately, no one seems to really know what happened to her after that.
 But a few years later, a violent tropical cyclone swept over Samoa, and The Aegre is believed to have been lost.